kreshuklab/predoc-course-2021/README.md

 #### Cellpose
 [Cellpose](https://github.com/MouseLand/cellpose) is another neural netowrk based method that can perform object segmentaiton.Instructions for the use and installation of Cellpose can be found on the github page.
 You can interact with cellpose either programmatically or via a gui.
-Once again cellpose provides pretrained models that you can make use of. :exclamation: Warning :exclamation: this does require the setting up of a python conda environment, if you are not already familiar with conda environments I reccomend installing [miniforge](https://github.com/conda-forge/miniforge).
+Once again cellpose provides pretrained models that you can make use of. :exclamation: WARNING :exclamation: this does require the setting up of a python conda environment, if you are not already familiar with conda environments I recommend installing [miniforge](https://github.com/conda-forge/miniforge).

+#### PlantSeg
+[PlantSeg](https://github.com/kreshuklab/plant-seg) is a tool for cell instance aware segmentation in densely packed 3D volumetric images.
+The pipeline uses a two stages segmentation strategy (Neural Network + Segmentation).
+The pipeline is tuned for plant cell tissue acquired with confocal and light sheet microscopy.
+Pre-trained models are provided.
+Follow the github page for installation instructions, :exclamation: WARNING :exclamation: Requires setting up a conda environment follow installation advice for [miniforge](https://github.com/conda-forge/miniforge).

+Once you have PlantSeg installed can follow the instructions in the [documentation](https://kreshuklab.github.io/plant-seg/) to run PlantSeg through the napari plugin.
+You will once again load a pre-trained model and can explore the functionality of PlantSeg.
+I recommend using the `lightsheet_2D_unet_root_nuclei_ds1x` model

 ### 2. Cell boundary segmentation